-This DIY easy homemade sugar scrub exfoliates and moisturizes all at once.
+This DIY easy homemade sugar scrub recipe exfoliates and moisturizes all at once.
 Your skin will feel brand new and incredibly soft and luxurious.
 It is simple to make yourself with just two main ingredients that you likely have on hand already.
 It takes about two minutes to make and is much less expensive than store-bought sugar scrubs.
-This sugar scrub makes a great holiday gift when given in cute little reusable glass jars.
+This sugar scrub recipe makes a great holiday gift when given in cute little reusable glass jars.

-Easy Homemade Sugar Scrub
+Easy Homemade Sugar Scrub Recipe

 It could not be easier to make yourself with just two main ingredients that you likely have on hand already: coconut oil and sugar.
 This sugar scrub doubles as the perfect DIY holiday gift.
 I'll be giving these out for sure this holiday season.